Health

 Also Read: Pill Shaming

-However, unlike the therapies that produce good results in a short period of time and the client keeps on improving even when the treatment is over the medicines take a longer time to show improvements in the patients.
+However, unlike the therapies that produce good results in a short period and the client keeps on improving even when the treatment is over the medicines take a longer time to show improvements in the patients.
 In various studies, it has been found that when an individual is given a treatment plan that consists of both therapies and medications the treatment plan is the most effective and shows much better results than individual interventions.

 Conclusion